emacs-mirror/emacs/mps/manual/source/mmref/bib.rst

   .. abstract: tt97.html

+    This paper describes a memory management discipline for programs that perform dynamic memory allocation and de-allocation.
+At runtime, all values are put into regions.
+The store consists of a stack of regions.
+All points of region allocation and de-allocation are inferred automatically, using a type and effect based program analysis.
+The scheme does not assume the presence of a garbage collector.
+The scheme was first presented in 1994 (M.
+    Tofte and J.-P. Talpin, in *Proceedings of the 21st ACM SIGPLAN-SIGACT Symposium on Principles of Programming Languages,* pp. 188--201); subsequently, it has been tested in the ML Kit with Regions, a region-based, garbage-collection free implementation of the Standard ML Core Language, which includes recursive datatypes, higher-order functions and updatable references (L. Birkedal, M.
+    Tofte, and M. Vejlstrup, (1996), in *Proceedings of the 23rd ACM SIGPLAN-SIGACT Symposium on Principles of Programming Languages,* pp. 171--183).
+This paper defines a region-based dynamic semantics for a skeletal programming language extracted from Standard ML.
+We present the inference system which specifies where regions can be allocated and de-allocated and a detailed proof that the system is sound with respect to a standard semantics.
+We conclude by giving some advice on how to write programs that run well on a stack of regions, based on practical experience with the ML Kit.

 * .. _UNGAR84:

   Dave Ungar.
 1984. "`Generation Scavenging: A Non-disruptive High Performance Storage Reclamation Algorithm <http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.122.4295&rep=rep1&type=pdf>`_".
 ACM, SIGSOFT, SIGPLAN.
 Practical Programming Environments Conference.